jeffgabriel/jeffgabriel.github.io/dockerarmdeploy.md

 $publicIp.DnsSettings.Fqdn
 ```
 #### Debugging
 If you get the VM to deploy but get errors from the custom scripts module the errors returned may seem unhelpful.
-If you're having trouble figuring out what went run then SSH to the VM and see if there is something more helpful in the console output:
+If you're having trouble figuring out what went wrong with your script then SSH to the VM and see if there is something more helpful in the console output:
 ```shell
 sudo -i
 cat /var/lib/waagent/custom-script/download/0/stderr
 ```
 Also note that any command you execute which writes to stderr will cause the extension to report failure.
-If you have something which does this in your script then send the output of that command somewhere else.
+If you have something which does this even in non-fault scenarios in your script then send the output of that command somewhere else.
 #### Resources and Further Reading
 - <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/extensions-customscript" target="_blank">Custom Script Extension documentation</a>
 - <a name="gliderlabs">*</a> When I am writing my own image I like to use the Gliderlabs Alpine base image instead of the official package.